tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo_w.md

 Table 1: Study 1: Summary of planning accuracy by reference class.
 The table shows performance as both the % of trials where participants matched the goal, and the mean absolute error from the target reduction goal
 </div>

-<a href="#tbl-s1-agg" class="quarto-xref">Table 1</a> that participants in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
+Table 1</a> that participants in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
 Moreover, the kWh reference class exhibited smaller deviations from the target reduction, suggesting that participants performed more accurately when the goal was framed in kWh rather than when percentages or USD.

-As shown in <a href="#tbl-s1-agg" class="quarto-xref">Table 1</a>, participants in the kWh condition exactly met the target reduction goal 38% of the time, significantly outperforming those in the Percentage (22%) and USD (10%) conditions.
+As shown in Table 1</a>, participants in the kWh condition exactly met the target reduction goal 38% of the time, significantly outperforming those in the Percentage (22%) and USD (10%) conditions.
 Furthermore, the kWh reference class exhibited notably smaller mean absolute deviations (0.03) compared to Percentage (0.06) and USD (0.10), suggesting that presenting the reduction goal in absolute units facilitated more precise allocations.

 We next categorized responses into three accuracy levels (exact match \[0% error\], minor deviations \[0.01--5%\], and large deviations \[\>5%\]) for our primary statistical modeling.
 Using Bayesian ordinal regression, we modeled the ordered accuracy outcome as a function of the reference class condition, while controlling for random variation across participants and family scenarios: